armada-alliance/armada-alliance/services/website/content/en/terms/incentive.md

 keywords: money, incentive
 ---

-A way to encourage participants of the system to engage in the network by rewarding them with a return that is proportional to their efforts.
 Incentives aim to ensure equality and fairness in a distributed network of participants by encouraging consistent, active, and strong participation.
 Cardano’s incentives model uses game theory to calculate the incentives required.